Sexuality, intimacy and cancer

-This information is for people with cancer and their partners.
-It aims to help you understand and deal with the ways cancer and its treatment may affect your sexuality.
+This information has been prepared to help you understand the ways cancer and its treatment may affect your sexuality, sex life and relationships.

-Our sexuality is central to the ways we experience physical and emotional closeness and how we develop and maintain our intimate relationships.
+Sexuality and intimacy are an important part of our wellbeing.
+Sexuality is part of how we experience physical and emotional closeness, and how we develop and maintain our intimate relationships.
 It is closely linked to how we relate to ourselves and others.

-We hope this information helps you find practical ways to adapt to any physical and emotional changes and discover new ways to enjoy intimacy.
-The principles are the same for all individuals, whether you are single or in a relationship, and regardless of your sexual orientation.
-We have used the term ‘partner’ to mean husband, wife, de facto, same-sex partner, boyfriend or girlfriend.
+We hope this helps you find practical ways to adapt to any physical and emotional changes you experience, and discover new ways to enjoy intimacy.
+The information is relevant to all individuals, regardless of your sexual orientation and whether you are single or in a relationship.
+In this section, the term “partner” means husband, wife, de facto, same-sex partner, boyfriend or girlfriend.

 Learn more about: